New Organ

 The arrival of a new Cathedral pipe organ always marks a joyous occasion and a time of great celebration!
 This is particularly true when the organ has been designed for a grand space, a growing congregation and is intended to encourage active and appropriate expressions of liturgy and music throughout the diocese.

 The Cathedral organ is actually the combination of two organs with each organ having its own function.
 The organs can be played separately but can also be combined when the pews are full or when specific sounds are required.
 The main organ, located in the balcony at the back of the church is called the Gallery organ.
 The Gallery organ contains 62 ranks, (sets of pipes), for a total of 3,780 pipes.
 The Gallery organ is used to encourage and support congregational singing, to accompany choirs, cantors, vocal soloists and instrumentalists.
 The secondary organ located at the front of the nave is called the Nave organ.
-While the Gallery organ will be surrounded by its own case that incorporates the stained-glass windows and measures 59’ wide by 13’ deep and 33’ high at the peak of the central arch, the Nave organ will be housed in what is now a closed-off space towards the front of the Cathedral.
+While the Gallery organ is surrounded by its own case that incorporates the stained-glass windows and measures 59’ wide by 13’ deep and 33’ high at the peak of the central arch, the Nave organ is housed in what was a closed-off space towards the front of the Cathedral.
 The space was originally thought to have been reserved for a nun’s gallery.
 Although the opening and archway leading into the room were bricked up before the parish opened, the room itself was already built and for the most part, has remained vacant.
 The room is located above the sacristy and behind the wall that stands perpendicular to the statue of the Holy Mother.
-In preparation for housing the Nave organ, an opening will be made between the nave and the vacant room to allow sound from the organ to enter the Cathedral.
-The opening will be appropriately shielded with decorative casework and pipes.
+In preparation for housing the Nave organ, an opening was made between the nave and the vacant room to allow sound from the organ to enter the Cathedral.
+The opening is appropriately shielded with decorative casework and pipes.
 The Nave organ contains 8 ranks, (sets of pipes), for a total of 560 pipes.
 The organ will be used to support smaller gatherings situated at the front of the Cathedral and to accompany clergy and cantors.
 Altogether, the Cathedral organ will contain 70 ranks and 4,370 pipes!

 Did you know that pipe organs produce sound in the same way that airplanes are made to fly?
 Or that in an organ such as the one being built for the Cathedral, there are pipes that measure from one inch to 32 feet in length?